 \section{Conclusion}

 We focus on solving the low-light image enhancement (LLIE) problem from the efficiency and robustness point of view.
-We present a new method called FLOL+, and end-to-end neural network with two main blocks: FIE enhancement and a denoiser.
-Our method achieves state-of-the-art results in real-world low-light benchmarks.
-Moreover, it requires $10\times$ less parameters, and has $7\times$ less FLOPs operations than previous works.
-This allows us to process HD images in real-time.
-In addition, FLOL+, represents a new baseline with a notable robustness in real scenarios.
+We present a new method, FLOL, an end-to-end neural network with two main blocks: frequency (FIE) enhancement, and denoising.
+Our method achieves results comparable to state-of-the-art in multiple real-world low-light benchmarks.
+Moreover, it requires $10\times$ less parameters and has $7\times$ less FLOP operations than previous works such as RetinexFormer, which allows to process 1080p images in real-time.
+Therefore, FLOL represents a new baseline with notable robustness in real scenarios.